6 min readVarun Gandhi

 Data analyst job descriptions in 2026 are more specific than ever about required tools and methodologies.
 Companies want analysts who can query databases in SQL, visualize data in Tableau or Power BI, write Python for data manipulation, and communicate findings clearly to non-technical stakeholders.
 Your skills section needs to reflect this breadth while staying closely aligned to each specific JD you target.

-The Data Analyst Skills Stack in 2026
+The Essential Data Analyst Skills Stack for Your 2026 Resume

 A well-rounded data analyst skills section covers five categories: